cyrilletuzi/vscode-angular-schematics/README.md

 [Learn more about architecture in Angular projects](https://medium.com/@cyrilletuzi/architecture-in-angular-projects-242606567e40).

+#### Default component types

+By default, the extension will propose you these component types:

+- Component: no special behavior
+- Page: component associated to a route (`--skip-selector`)
+- Pure: presentation / UI component (`--change-detection OnPush`)
+- Runtime: like modals or dialogs (`--skip-selector --entry-component`)
+- Element: Angular Element, ie. a native Web Component (`--entry-component --view-encapsulation ShadowDom`)

-#### Add a component type
+#### Customize component types

-To add a new component type, **your *root* `tslint.json` config must be changed** like this:
+To customize component types, **your *root* `tslint.json` config must be changed** like this:

 `"component-class-suffix": [true, "Component", "Page", "Modal"]`.

-Now the extension will ask which component type you want based on this suffixes list.
+This will override the defaults, and now the extension will ask which component type you want based on this suffixes list.

 #### Angular >= 9